TRACE-Structures/gPCE_model/README.md

 ## Authors and acknowledgment

 The code is developed by András Urbanics, Bence Popovics, Emese Vastag, Elmar Zander and Noémi Friedman in the TRACE-Structures group.
-The softwer is built on Elmar Zander's [sglib](https://github.com/ezander/sglib) approach.

-The research and the development is founded by the Eurpean Union as part of the BUILDCHAIN project.
+This work has been funded by the European Commission Horizon Europe Innovation Action project 101092052 [BUILDCHAIN](https://buildchain-project.eu/)

 ## License